Microphone Satellite¶

 Requires Python ≥ 3.10.

-The hub must have hivemind-audio-binary-protocol installed and configured.
-Plain hivemind-core does not handle audio.
+hivemind-core must have hivemind-audio-binary-protocol installed and configured.
+On its own, hivemind-core does not handle audio.

 hivemind-client set-identity \